-In 1980, Gap became a publicly-traded company and recorded over $300 million in sales.
-This led to the company opening 80 new stores annually.
-Fisher retired, and Millard Drexler took his place, keeping up the annual expansion.
-The company continued to expand and eventually bought Banana Republic, an upscale version of the Gap.
+In 1980, Gap became a publicly-traded company and recorded over USD $300 million in sales and as a result, the company opened 80 new stores annually.
+At this time, Fisher retired, and Millard Drexler took his place, continuing the expansion, eventually purchasing retail giant Banana Republic.

-Old Navy history shows that its stores were double the size of Gap stores.
-Buyers could get jeans as low as $22, while T-shirts were available for as low as $7.
-The stores were industrial-styled stores that featured chrome fixtures and cement floors.
-Some of the store's commercials featured retro celebrities like the Smothers Brothers and Morgan Fairchild.
-Old Navy was the first retail brand to make $1 billion in sales within four years of opening.
-Old Navy made this record in 1997.
+According to Old Navy's history, its stores were twice the size of Gap's.
+A pair of jeans could be purchased for as little as $22, while a T-shirt could be purchased for as little as $7.
+In addition to chrome fixtures and cement floors, the stores had an industrial-style design.
+A number of the store's commercials featured retro celebrities such as the Smothers Brothers and Morgan Fairchild.
+Within four years of opening, Old Navy became the first retail brand to generate $1 billion in sales and set a record in 1997.

 How Old Navy Survived the Turn of the Century

 Jenny Ming was appointed president of Old Navy in 1999, which led to a change in the company's direction.
 Her leadership led to Old Navy's continued expansion and significant dominance of the retail clothing market.
 By the early years of the new century, Old Navy had opened 513 stores and its success was largely due to its ability to reach beyond its target market.

 As a result, the company acquired a higher spending set of customers than it had planned.
 Over 70% of Old Navy sales were from households earning USD $50,000 or more, according to a study conducted by NDP Group.